majid-farhadloo/Group/readme.txt

-email updated for the contributions.
+email updated correctly for the contributions.